 Reducing pests

 The filbertworm (FBW), Cydia laiferreana, is a native moth that burrows into nuts and renders them inedible (Chambers et al. 2011).
 We propose using pig grazing as a sustainable form of physical or “cultural” pest control that removes nuts that harbor the immature FBW.
-Pesticide use is common in conventional agriculture to control FBW, whereas more sustainable practices include pheromone mating disrupters and post harvest nut removal (Wiman et al. 2018, Hedstrom et al. 2014, Olsen 2002).
+Pesticide use is common in conventional agriculture to control FBW, whereas more sustainable practices include pheromone mating disrupters and post-harvest nut removal (Wiman et al. 2018, Hedstrom et al. 2014, Olsen 2002).
 Because the larva burrows in nuts, removing all nuts from the ground at the end of the growing season breaks the month’s lifecycle and curtails its population size.
 This approach to FBW management can be effective at the local level, but can be confounded by dynamics over the larger farm-wildland matrix.
 Specifically, the FBW native host is the Oregon white oak (Quercus garryana), a major component of important oak-prairie ecosystems of the Willamette Valley (Lewis 1992).
 Oaks near orchards serve as source pools of pests to re-invade hazelnuts.
 As a consequence, there is pressure on growers to remove oaks from their lands (Larson pers comm).
 This represents a potentially large clash between environmental and production aims.

 Our focus is to develop a solution that protects farms against FBW infestation while conserving rare oak habitat.
-We will co-manage oak and hazelnut understories by grazing for acorn and nut removal.
+We will co-manage oak and hazelnut understories by grazing for acorn and hazelnut removal.
 Pigs have a preference for acorns, and acorn-fed pig is an increasingly popular food type in the US (Rodriguez-Esteves et al. 2012, Shattuck 2013).
 We hypothesize that in addition to direct grazing in orchards, pigs can be used to indirectly reduce pest pressure by removing acorns that would otherwise host the moth larvae.
 This type of cultural control has successfully been employed in other systems such as the use of chickens for blueberry pest management (Caruso 1995, Walters 2009).
 This project is relevant to the components of sustainable agriculture through adding a revenue stream (pork), increasing the value of nuts, preserving native oak habitats, and reducing the exposure of farmers and farming communities to pesticides.

 Promoting beneficial species